 The Perfect Ask

-Once you have your plan in place as to how your mission and funding request fits with their corporate support, it’s time to create a proposal and present it in a manner which increases your chances of getting the ‘yes’ you’re looking for.
+Once you have your plan in place as to how your mission and funding request fits with their corporate support, it’s time to create a proposal and present it in a manner that increases your chances of getting the ‘yes’ you’re looking for.
 Read more on the perfect ask here.

-If you have a personal relationship, or a volunteer with a relationship to a corporation, reach out to that person to ask for insights or extending an introduction to the decision maker if they aren’t that person.
+If you have a personal relationship or a volunteer with a relationship to a corporation, reach out to that person to ask for insights or extending an introduction to the decision-maker if they aren’t that person.
 Once you’ve made contact, request a meeting to either field questions or to present your proposal.
-Face to face meetings are an excellent way to strengthen a relationship between your mission and a corporation.
+Face to face meetings are an excellent way to strengthen the relationship between your mission and a corporation.

 When you’re creating a winning proposal make sure to not only create an option that is perfect for the funding priorities of a corporation, but also keep recognition in mind.
-Oftentimes a corporation likes to be recognized for their work in a way that helps their business goals.
+Corporations like to be recognized for their work in a way that helps their business goals.
 Creating a recognition plan that suits their business goals and needs gets you even closer to a ‘yes’.
-Once your meeting is over, track the notes of the conversation and make sure you send a thank you note.
+Once your meeting is over, track the notes of the conversation and make sure you send a thank-you note.
 Gratitude throughout the entire cultivation process can set you apart from other requests for support.

 Always remember that the more your mission fits with what a corporation is trying to do with their business scope and impact, the more likely you are to receive funding and support for your important work.
-Corporate fundraising can be a tremendous way to impact your mission, the community and the amazing people that are served through your work.
-Find many online non-profit fundraising resources to help in meeting your goals overall.
+Corporate fundraising can be a tremendous way to impact your mission, the community, and the amazing people that are served through your work.
+Find many online nonprofit fundraising resources to help in meeting your fundraising goals.